-Sarah French is a three-time Emmy Award winning journalist.
+Sarah French is a four-time Emmy Award-winning journalist.
 She is a broadcast news anchor for the NBC affiliate, WCNC Charlotte.

 Sarah joined WCNC from WHDH in Boston, MA.
 She was the morning anchor there and joined the team in 2011.
 She was also the host of What's Cooking, How to Help, and Backstage in Boston.
 Prior to WHDH, Sarah was the morning anchor at WTIC in Hartford, CT.
 Sarah began her career as a reporter for KOMU in Columbia, MO.

 Sarah brings rich experience covering major world events.
 She was on the ground covering the Boston Marathon bombing, the destructive aftermath of the 2010 earthquake in Haiti and the 2008 Olympic Games in Beijing, China.
 She holds three prestigious Emmy Awards.
 She also received the "Speak for Thyself Award" honoring community advocates and non-profit leaders, as well as Boston’s Most Exceptional Women Honoree.

 Sarah is an inspirational champion for several notable causes, including the Make-A-Wish Foundation and the Susan G. Komen Foundation.
 She is also an advocate for domestic violence victims.
 After the tragic death of her friend and colleague, Alice Morrin, Sarah worked with Connecticut legislators to make 911 texting possible after Alice's death.